 Hemangiomas don’t normally cause symptoms during or after their formation.
 However, they may cause some symptoms if they grow large, if there are multiple hemangiomas, or if they grow in a sensitive area.

 Hemangiomas of the skin usually appear to be small red scratches or bumps.
 As they grow, their appearance is similar to a burgundy-colored birthmark.
 Skin hemangiomas are sometimes called strawberry hemangiomas, because of their deep red appearance.
 This type is mostly found on the neck or the face.

 Symptoms of Hemangiomas of the Internal Organs

-Hemangiomas within the body usually go unnoticed until they grow large or multiple hemangiomas form.
+Hemangiomas inside the body usually go unnoticed until they grow large, or multiple hemangiomas form.